NoLieNoSean/NoNotes/content/Notes/Isomorphism.md

 >- $M^{\mathbb{F}}_{m\times n}\cong \mathbb{F}^{mn}$

-Thus, to show two sets are isomorphic, it is sufficient to construct a LT which maps the basis of one set onto another.
+Thus, to show two vector spaces are isomorphic, it is sufficient to construct a LT which maps the basis of one vector space onto another.

 ### Putting it all together